ruxia-TJY/envp/README.md

-# p
+# envp

 ## Description

- p is a better view for environment in linux.
+ envp is a better view for environment in linux.